matthewgallina/smockin/README.md

     Why the name SMOCKIN?
 Whilst it may sound like an old english middle ages embroidery technique, the name actually came about more in relation to a classic Jim Carey movie quote 'Smokin'.
 We then added the extra letter to play on the concept of software mocking and there you have it.

-Yes, far too much thought did go into this...
+    Yes, way too much thought went into that...